 Online Courses in Criminal Psychology: Course Descriptions

 Several postsecondary institutions offer online courses in criminal psychology.
-Read on to learn about some of the most common types of online criminal psychology courses.
+Read on to learn about some of the most common types of online criminal psychology courses and what they cover.

 Online courses in criminal psychology are commonly included in Master of Arts (M.A.) or Doctor of Philosophy (Ph.D.) programs in forensic or criminal psychology.
-Introductory courses in criminal psychology also may be offered to students pursuing undergraduate programs in a variety of studies, including psychology and criminal justice.
+Introductory courses in criminal psychology also may be offered online to students pursuing undergraduate programs in a variety of topics, including psychology and criminal justice.

 Distance education graduate programs in criminal or forensic psychology prepare students for careers as clinical psychologists, forensic case managers, jury consultants or court liaisons.
 Some of these programs can be taken entirely online, while others include on-campus components.